cidacslab/AESOP-Data-Documentation/docs/source/web_based.rst

 Data access information
 ^^^^^^^^^^^^^^^^^^^^^^^
-The primary data source used is Google Trends [TO DO], which monitors the search trends of expressions from Google's search engine and establishes a trend indicator for these expressions.
+The primary data source used is Google Trends [6]_, which monitors the search trends of expressions from Google's search engine and establishes a trend indicator for these expressions.
 Google Trends provides valuable insights into what people are searching for over time, allowing for the identification of patterns and spikes in search queries related to various topics, including public health concerns.

 By analyzing this data, we can gain an understanding of the public's interest and awareness regarding specific health issues, which can serve as an early warning system for potential outbreaks or health threats.
 The data from Google Trends is particularly useful because it is updated in real-time and can be accessed independently of the health system, offering a wide-reaching and timely perspective on emerging public health trends.